 Why is Letting Go So Hard?

 You also probably feel like a failure.
 After all, you couldn’t make your marriage work.
 So you must be a failure, right?
 (WRONG!
 Being divorced does NOT mean you’re a failure!)

-As if all of that wasn’t enough, you also probably feel a lot of blame, shame and sorrow.
+As if all of that wasn’t enough, you also probably feel a lot of blame, shame, and sorrow.
 You blame yourself for not trying harder.
 You shame yourself for not being good enough.
 And, you feel sorry for yourself and your kids for not having the perfect family.

 Motivating Yourself to Let Go

 You realize that you can’t move on with your life until you let go of your past.
-You also realize that hanging on to your spouse after you’ve been divorced for years is kind of creepy.
+You also realize that hanging on to your spouse after you’ve been divorced for years is wildly unhealthy.

 Questions to Ask Yourself When You Want to Let Go, But Can’t

 No matter how painful hanging on is, if you can’t let go, you’re getting some benefit from hanging on.
 I know that may be hard to believe.
 But if you weren’t getting some emotional benefit from holding on, you wouldn’t cling to the past like a passenger on the Titanic clinging to a lifeboat.

 7 Tips for How to Let Go